Example #1: Femke Rosenbaum and Spontaneous Celebrations

 By 1970, community protest had halted preparations for the highway (it was formally scrapped in 1975), but the devastation of the area – now called the Southwest Corridor – remained.
 In 1976, the Southwest Corridor Community Farm formed to develop community gardens on a piece of the wasteland.
 The number of gardeners grew quickly, with Femke and Slug prominent among them.
 While the community garden flourished, most of the Southwest Corridor was still a garbage-strewn, overgrown moonscape...and more seeds were sown.

 Femke, trailed by three small children, still ran art classes in her basement, but had made connections with a number of groups of all sorts, some oriented toward politics, some toward culture, some toward the environment.
 One of the groups was led by a woman who taught folklore at a local university, and who was especially interested in festivals and their importance in various societies.
 Femke, by now a member of the Jamaica Plain Arts Council, recruited a loosely-organized group to organize a community festival.
-They worked with the folklorist to define the spring festival traditions of the various groups – Hispanics, African-Americans, and working-class whites of various European backgrounds – in the Jamaica Plain and neighboring Roxbury neighborhoods.
+They worked with the folklorist to define the spring festival traditions of the various groups – Hispanics, Blacks, and working-class Whites of various European backgrounds – in the Jamaica Plain and neighboring Roxbury neighborhoods.
 Eventually, the group got a grant to teach traditional dances and other festival activities to kids, who would then perform them at a community spring celebration.

 The first Wake Up the Earth Festival, organized by Femke and a few others, took place in May of 1979 on vacant land in the Southwest Corridor next to the community gardens.
 It was meant to be “a celebration of what can be accomplished when people of all traditions, cultures, ages, and beliefs come together,” to demonstrate and celebrate the use of the wasteland, and to create a community tradition.
-Femke, through previous contact with them, was able to convince skeptical African-American and Latino organizations in Jamaica Plain and neighboring Roxbury, long accustomed to being used politically, to take part.
+Femke, through previous contact with them, was able to convince skeptical Black and Latino organizations in Jamaica Plain and neighboring Roxbury, long accustomed to being used politically, to take part.

 Cooperation from the city was not forthcoming.
 “The morning of the festival, we realized that the lot next to the farm was still covered with garbage, when the city had said they would clean it up.
 We swept it all up and put it in Slug’s dump truck, and parked it in back of the greenhouse.
 Then when the festival was over, we put it back on the ground – all in a big pile, not scattered.
 The city eventually took it away, weeks later.”